5T33Z0/OC-Little-Translated/00_ACPI/ACPI_Basics/ASL_Basics.md

 ----------|:----:|--------
 **AMLFileName**| `""` | Name of the AML file.
 Can be a null string.
 Usually left empty.
 **TableSignature**| `"1234"` | Signature of the AML file (can be `DSDT` or `SSDT`).
 4-character string.
-**ComplianceRevision**| `"X"` | Defines whether to use the 32-bit or 64-bit arithmetic.
+**ComplianceRevision**| `X` | Defines whether to use the 32-bit or 64-bit arithmetic.
 A value of `1` or less is for 32 bit systems, while a value of `2` or greater is for 64 bit systems.
 So for current systems, the default is value is `2`.
 **OEM ID**| `"123456"` |ID of the original equipment manufacturer (OEM) developing the ACPI table (6-character string) **OEM Table ID**| `"12345678"` |A specific identifier for the table (8-character string) **OEMRevision**| `0x00000000` | Revision number set by the OEM (32-bit number)